Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 * Socail links open to seperate tab.

 ##### Search bar
-* Filters counties, and hike names correctly.
+* Filters counties, and dog names correctly.
 * Flash message appears if no results are found
 * Reset button brings user back to home page if clicked.

 ##### Feature Wall
-* Displays hike reviews created by all users.
+* Displays dog reviews created by all users.
-* Delete and edit buttons appear for those hikes which were created by the user.
+* Delete and edit buttons appear for those dogs which were created by the user.
-* Clicking on specific hike brings the user to indiviual detail page.
+* Clicking on specific dog brings the user to indiviual detail page.

-##### Hike Detail Page
+##### dog Detail Page
-* The correct hike details populate the key features field.
+* The correct dog details populate the key features field.
-* The Google maps iframe loads to the correct location of the hike using the hike name and county as parameters for search.
+* The Google maps iframe loads to the correct location of the dog using the dog name and county as parameters for search.
 * The description correctly populates underneath the Google image.
 * If the user is the creator of the review the edit and delete buttons appear at the bottom to link to the edit delete functionality.